AkshatSh/DPD/docs/blog_5.md

 These results also show, especially with regards to the table above, that the different functions are capturing different things (e.g. `kNN` has high recall and `linear` has a comparitive higher precision), this leads into our goal for the next advanced solution to look into some way of using multiple heuristics together.

-We can further analyze the affect of different weak functions by increasing the weight of the weak set to `0.1`, while this performs much worse, we can see that using a `linear` weak function performs better than the other weak functions.
+We can further analyze the affect of different weak functions by increasing the weight of the weak set (by a degree of magnitude) to `0.1`, while this performs much worse, we can see that using a `linear` weak function performs better than the other weak functions.

 ![active learning weight 0.1](figures/blog_5_al_0.1_weight.png)